abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 throughput.
 Thus, non-optimal global memory accesses generally have a high impact on performance.
 The memory throughput optimization techniques are further discussed in detail in the following sections.

 .. _data transfer:
 Data Transfer
 ---------------

-Applications should aim to minimize data transfers between the host and the device.
-This can be achieved by moving more computations from the host to the device, even if it means running kernels that do not fully utilize the parallelism for device.
-Intermediate data structures can be created, used, and discarded in device memory without being mapped or copied to host memory.
+To minimize data transfers between the host and the device, applications should move more computations from the host to the device, even at the cost of running kernels that don't fully utilize parallelism for the device.
+Intermediate data structures should be created, used, and discarded in device memory without being mapped or copied to host memory.

 Batching small transfers into a single large transfer can improve performance due to the overhead associated with each transfer.
 On systems with a front-side